hollowdll/hakjdb/docs/databases.md

 # Keyspace

 In a database, each key is unique.
 That means you cannot have two keys with the same name in the same database.
-The maximum length of a key is 1024 bytes.
+Key names are stored as sequences of bytes encoded in UTF-8.
 It is recommended to keep keys short to minimize memory usage.
 Long keys may also impact performance and response time.

+Limits:

+- The maximum length of a key is 1024 bytes
-The maximum number of keys a database can have is 4,294,967,295 (2^32 - 1).
+- The maximum number of keys a database can have is 4,294,967,295 (2^32 - 1)